Swewi/NZ-Wars-A-brief-overview/README.md

 * [W3C HTML Markup Validator](https://validator.w3.org/) to check HTML code.
 * [W3C Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) to check CSS code.
 * Code Institute's Gitpod Template to generate the workspace for the project.

+# Testing

+### Accessibility

+I have run tests checking accessibility of the site using:
+***
+* Screen readers - the site was read, the pronunciation of non-english words was rough but it was listenable.
+* Colour blind check - the site looked good, was readable.
+* Vision Imparied - the use of alt-tags and aria-labels to throughout.

+### Code

+I have checked the code using W3C HTML validator